 Replicas are an intriguing subset of the collector car market.
-For years, a replica was looked at scornfully as a cheap imitation that merely indicated one couldn’t afford the real thing.
+For years, a replica was looked at scornfully as a cheap imitation that indicated one couldn’t afford the real thing.
 And while there are many bad replicas out there, there are also several high-quality ones that were built to a decent standard and offer a much more pleasant driving experience owing to modern mechanicals and some creature comforts that didn’t exist in the genuine article.
 The Shay Model A Roadster is a perfect example of this, as it was built in the late 70s on a proper assembly line with several improvements over your grandpa’s car.
-You’ll find this limited-production Shay roadster here on Craigslist in northern Virginia with under 22,000 original miles for $19,500.
-Comparing that price against the Classic.com model guide shows that the seller is asking for more than what the one other example sold in the last few years went for, pegged at $7,700.
+We found a limited-production Shay roadster on Craigslist in January 2023 in northern Virginia with under 22,000 original miles for $19,500.
+Comparing that price against the Classic.com model guide shows that the seller asked for more than what the other example sold in the last few years went for, pegged at $7,700.

 If you’re like me, you may remember looking through the back pages of car magazines.
 In addition to seeing vehicles sold for a pittance against what they’re now worth, you also saw full- and half-page ads for companies building replicas of those cars we couldn’t afford.
 Porsche Speedsters were a common replica offering, along with Jaguar E-Type clones and a replica that looked just like the Ferrari Daytona Don Johnson drove in Miami Vice.
 The upshot of these cars is that they were generally well-constructed and may have even driven better than the specimen they were based on.
 The Daytona, for example, typically used a Chevrolet powerplant, which made maintenance costs far more manageable than what an actual Daytona would cost service (and insure, for that matter.)
 With that in mind, you can see why nowadays, the WRX-powered Beck roadsters – the popular Porsche 550 tribute – is such a sought-after car.
 It has classic looks, robust construction, and an easily modified and serviced powerplant.